 Dear Virtual Prairies Explorers,

-This is our fourth news letter on the Virtual Prairie project, and as usual we would like to update you on our progress.
+This is our fifth news letter on the ViP BOINC project, and as usual we would like to update you on our progresses.

 Well that's all for now!
 We'd like to thank you all, and we will do our best to take advantage of these BOINC simulations.
 Next log should come in about few months...